JetBrains/teamcity-documentation/topics/configuring-connections.md

      After the connection is created, you can view and copy the automatically generated external connection ID.
 We strongly recommend that you always add it to the [trust policy](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) in AWS to prevent the [confused deputy problem](https://docs.aws.amazon.com/IAM/latest/UserGuide/confused-deputy.html).
 This ensures that only authorized TeamCity AWS connections will be able to use the specified IAM Role.

-   Default credential provider chain
+   Default credential provider chain {product="tc"}
    :
-   {product="tc"}
    Select this type to provide access credentials according to the [default chain](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html#credentials-default).

-     Note the [security risks](upgrade-notes.md#known-issues-202210).This approach is recommended if you do not want to store the credentials on the TeamCity server.
+     Note the [security risks](upgrade-notes.md#known-issues-202210).
+This approach is recommended if you do not want to store the credentials on the TeamCity server.

 7. Test and save the connection.